 Coach Hardin’s coaching philosophy and brand for the Lees-McRae Bobcat basketball team is “FIRE”, which simply means Fearless Intense Relentless Effort.
 Fans can expect an up-tempo, in-your-face game from Hardin and his players, as he wants to create consistent confusion in his fusion defense.
 Coach Hardin’s teams will have an identity with “FIRE” that can be an exciting brand of basketball for both the school and the fans.

 During the 2012-2013 season, the Bobcats posted a combined grade point average of 3.0 as a team in Coach Hardin’s first year at the helm, graduating eight seniors.
 Illawong, Australia native Daniel Sepokas ranked eighth in the conference in scoring to lead the Bobcats.

 Hardin joined the Bobcats during the 2010-2011 season following a successful stint at Bluefield College in Bluefield, Va. as the head women’s basketball coach.
 During his three-year tenure at Bluefield, Hardin earned Appalachian Athletic Conference Coach of the Year honors while leading the Rams to their highest finish in the AAC standings.

 Under Hardin's leadership, the Rams were ranked in the NAIA for the first time in school history and also earned the program's first AAC Champions of Character award in 2010, while holding a No. 3 ranking in the NCCAA throughout the season and earning the school's first-ever berth in the NCCAA Tournament.

-During the 2009-2010 season, the Rams also posted the best record in program history with a 23-10 overall mark that tops school history wins for a season.
-All of these accomplishments occurred in just two years as Hardin took over the program which had posted two wins the previous season, compiling a 38-26 record while at the helm.
+During the 2009-2010 season, the Rams also posted the best record in program history with a 25-10 overall mark that tops school history wins for a season.
+All of these accomplishments occurred in just two years as Hardin took over the program which had posted two wins the previous season, compiling a 40-26 record while at the helm.

 Hardin played an integral role as the associate head coach with the men's basketball program at Bluefield, helping the Rams to three straight NAIA Tournament appearances with a squad that posted a combined 92-41 record over that span.